Self-assembled filament layers in drying sessile droplets: from morphology to electrical conductivity: Conclusion

 We developed and validated a computational framework for simulating the evaporation-driven deposition of sessile droplets containing filaments on a substrate.
 The framework couples the color-gradient lattice Boltzmann method for multicomponent fluid dynamics with a point-particle approach for filaments.
 Filaments are represented by a bead–spring chain with tunable stiffness, enabling control over their flexibility and persistence length.
 The model includes two-way fluid–filament coupling, evaporation in reaction- and diffusion-limited regimes, solvation forces, excluded volume interactions, filament stiffness, and substrate adhesion from which frictional forces are derived.

 Our method was validated by simulating pure (filament-free) droplet evaporation under the spherical cap approximation in both reaction- and diffusion-limited evaporation regimes.
 The simulations reproduce the expected temporal evolution of droplet height and internal velocity fields.

-Using this framework, we examined self-organization of the filament and final deposition patterns in the stick–slip contact line mode for medium contact angles ($\theta\approx40^\circ)$ and strong substrate friction.
+Using this framework, we examined self-organization of the filament and final deposition patterns \revisedtext{for dilute filament suspensions} in the stick–slip contact line mode for medium contact angles ($\theta\approx40^\circ)$, strong substrate friction\revisedtext{, and limited filament-droplet size ratios}.
 Reaction-limited evaporation yields uniform, spatially extended deposits, favorable for continuous conductive pathways in, e.g., flexible, transparent, or radio-frequency electronics.
 In contrast, diffusion-limited evaporation leads to pronounced coffee-ring formation.
 The onset of the coffee-ring formation coincides with reduced network connectivity.
 The orientation of deposited filaments varies across the droplet: tangential alignment dominates near the contact line, radial alignment emerges in the intermediate region, and orientations are nearly random at the center.
 Longer filaments preferentially align tangentially and yield more centralized deposits.
-The percolation threshold decreases with increasing filament length, stiffness, and with more spatially uniform evaporation (e.g., in the reaction-limited regime).
+The percolation threshold decreases with increasing filament length, stiffness, and with more spatially uniform evaporation (e.g., in the reaction-limited regime) \revisedtext{within the concentration range considered here}.
 The resulting deposit conductivity is well described by a fitted power-law dependence on filament concentration, with modest deviations from the expected universal scaling that depend on filament stiffness and the evaporation regime.
 These results are compared with Monte Carlo simulations of randomly oriented filament systems.
 In diffusion-limited systems of closely spaced droplets, the facing sides exhibit reduced conductivity and a more uniform but lower-density deposition, resulting from suppressed radial flow due to reduced evaporation caused by elevated vapor concentrations between the droplets.
 We propose this configuration for the experimental validation of the evaporation regime.